FormidableLabs/builder-victory-component/dev/DEVELOPMENT.md

 $ git pull
 $ git status # (should be no changes)

+# Do a final test run
+$ builder run check

 # Choose a semantic update for the new version.
 # If you're unsure, read about semantic versioning at http://semver.org/
 $ npm version major|minor|patch -m "Version %s - INSERT_REASONS"